-Specific provision is made for costs to be assessed where a settlement provides for the recovery of costs yet does not fix them: Rule 57.04.
+Specific provision is made for costs to be assessed where a settlement provides for the recovery of costs, yet however, does not fix them: Rule 57.04.

-Importantly, when acting for a litigation guardian, Rule 57.06 permits the court to limit the liability of a successful party to pay the costs of a litigation guardian who acted for an unsuccessful defendant.
+Importantly, when acting for a litigation guardian, notably, Rule 57.06 permits the court to limit the liability of a successful party to pay the costs of a litigation guardian who acted for an unsuccessful defendant.

-The courts' power to order a solicitor to pay costs personally is largely codified in Rule 57.07.
-The case of Ford v.
-F. Hoffman-LaRoche Ltd.35 supports this proposition.
-In this case, a solicitor counselled a client to proceed with an unmeritorious motion alleging fraud and deceit and was found by the court to be jointly and severally liable for costs along with the losing party.
+The courts' power to order a solicitor to pay costs personally is largely codified in Rule 57.07., and the case of Ford v.
+F. Hoffman-LaRoche Ltd., supports this proposition in a case where a solicitor counselled a client to proceed with an unmeritorious motion alleging fraud and deceit to be jointly and severally liable for costs along with the losing party.